minio/directpv-docs/content/installation/_index.md

 kubectl directpv discover
 ```

-Check the contents of the file and modify the file as needed to remove any drives that DirectPV should not control.
+Modify the file as needed to remove any drives that DirectPV should not control.

 #### Initialize the drives

+Initialize the drives selected in `drives.yaml`

 ```sh {.copy}
 kubectl directpv init drives.yaml
 ```

-Initialize the drives selected in `drives.yaml`

 {{< admonition title="Potential Data Loss" type="warning" >}}
 Initialization erases all existing data on the drives.